Sex/Gender Discrimination and Sexual Misconduct Policy

 - Whether the Respondent has allegedly threatened further misconduct or violence;

-- Whether the report reveals a pattern of misconduct at a particular location or by a particular individual or group of individuals; and
+- Whether the Report reveals a pattern of misconduct at a particular location or by a particular individual or group of individuals; and

 - The accused individual’s right to receive information about the allegations if the information is maintained by the College as an “education record” under the Family Educational Rights and Privacy Act (FERPA), if applicable.

-In all cases of alleged discrimination or misconduct, Title IX allows Rhodes to investigate and take reasonable corrective action.
-Further, Title IX permits Rhodes to override requests for confidentiality if the Title IX Coordinator determines, subject to the factors listed above, that the College must do so in order to meet the College's Title IX obligations to provide a safe and nondiscriminatory environment for the broader Rhodes Community.
+In all cases of alleged gender/sex discrimination or misconduct, Title IX allows Rhodes to investigate and take reasonable corrective action.
+Further, Title IX permits Rhodes to deny or modify requests for confidentiality if the Title IX Coordinator determines, subject to the factors listed above, that the College must do so in order to meet the College’s Title IX obligations to provide a safe and nondiscriminatory environment for the broader Rhodes Community.
 These instances will be evaluated on a case-by-case basis.
-Please note that the College's ability to investigate and respond fully to an incident may be limited because of requests for confidentiality or to not proceed with disciplinary action.
+Please note that the College’s ability to investigate and respond fully to an incident may be limited because of requests for confidentiality or to not proceed with disciplinary action.

 Pursuant to the Clery Act, as amended by the Violence Against Women Act, Rhodes is required to provide equal access to the Claimant and Respondent to any information related to allegations of sexual assault, dating violence, domestic violence or stalking that will be used during formal or informal disciplinary meetings or hearings.